lawtonius/ColorizeVideo/README.md

 # Setup:

-Download these three files to your workspace:
+Download these three files to your workspace (the caffemodel file is too large for me to include in this repository):

 1) colorization_deploy_v2.prototxt
 2) colorization_release_v2.caffemodel